Rigid Gas Permeable Lenses (RGP)

 - Only use cleaning products recommended by your eye doctor.

-- Never share your lenses, even if you are not using them.
+- Never share your lenses, even if you are not using them for a period of time.

-- Never top off old solution in a storage case with fresh solution.
+- Never top off old solution in storage case with fresh solution.

 - Always keep your storage case clean and sterile.